 Widgets »Text Widget

-The Text Widget allows you to add text or HTML to your sidebar.
-It’s the most popular widget because of its power and flexibility.
+The Text Widget allows you to add text and HTML to your sidebar.
+It’s the most popular widget because of its power and flexibility — use one to display text, links, images, or any combination.

 Note: Text Widgets fall under the same code security restrictions that posts and pages do, so if you use any code that isn’t allowed, it won’t be displayed.

-Here’s an example of what the widget looks like when you just add simple text:
+Here’s an example of what a text widget displaying some simple text:

 Widgets can be configured to appear only on certain pages (or be hidden on certain pages) by using the Visibility panel.

-If you would like to remove a widget from the sidebar, click the Delete link in the configuration options as show above.
+If you would like to remove a widget from the sidebar, open the widget’s settings and click the Delete link:

 Adding an Image

-While you can add an image to a text widget using a little HTML we have an Image Widget that makes adding images to your blog’s sidebar much easier.
-You can learn more about the Image Widget here.
+While you can add an image to a text widget using a HTML, you also have an Image Widget that makes adding images to your sidebar much easier.
+Learn more about the Image Widget.